-- In Internship II, the NU Faculty will review each student's total approved hours and consider the student's Capstone draft presentation.
-Students should regularly audit their hours in each course. - If a student has passed their Capstone draft presentation AND have met the minimum hour requirements to start their final clinical course, they will start the Internship and Capstone course when Internship II ends. - If students have met the minimum hour requirements but have not passed their Capstone draft presentation, the NU Faculty will work with the student to determine what is needed to pass the Capstone.
-If more time is needed than is available in Internship II, the student will be enrolled in a 4-week extension course. - If students have not met the minimum hour requirements, regardless of the status of the Capstone draft presentation, they will take an extension course. - If CAT does not receive the Internship II hours summary jotform, signed by clinical faculty, to determine next clinical course, students will be automatically enrolled in a 4-week extension course.
+- In Internship II, the NU Faculty will review each student's total approved hours and consider the student's Capstone draft presentation. - If a student has passed their Capstone draft presentation AND has met the minimum hour requirements to start their final clinical course, they will start the Internship and Capstone course when Internship II ends. - If a student has met the minimum hour requirements but has not passed their Capstone draft presentation, the NU Faculty will work with the student to determine what is needed to pass the Capstone.
+If more time is needed than is available in Internship II, the student will be enrolled in a 4-week extension course. - If students have not met the minimum hour requirements, regardless of the status of the Capstone draft presentation, they will take an extension course. - A 4-week extension course will be for students who are 10 to 25 hours away from the minimum number of hours needed to start the final Capstone course. - An 8-week extension course will be for students who are 26 to 50 hours away from the minimum number of hours needed to start the final Capstone course. - A 12-week extension course will be for students who are more than 50 hours away from the minimum number of hours needed to start the final Capstone course. - In Capstone, the NU Faculty will review hours and the Capstone presentation. - If all hours required for graduation have been approved in the clinical tracking system and the student passed their Capstone Presentation, graduation will be recommended. - If all hours required for graduation have been approved in the clinical tracking system but the student did not pass the capstone presentation, students will fail and must re-take the course (maximum of three attempts at course). - If the student passes the Capstone Presentation but the hours needed for graduation are not approved in the clinical tracking system, students will fail and must re-take the course (maximum of three attempts).